arnaudnatal/State_of_NEEMSIS_Research/README.md

 ## Submitted

 - Natal, A. (2025). *Tangled Up in Debt: Household Debt Trap and Its Effects on Spending in Rural India*.
-- Natal, A., & Nordman, C. J. (2025). *A Change is Gonna Come: Measure and Stability of Personality Traits in Rural South India*.
 - Natal, A., & Nordman, C. J. (2025). *Inégalités et mobilité de revenu dans des villages indiens : Résultats issus d’une micro-enquête longitudinale (2010 - 2020)*.
 - Natal, A., & Nordman, C. J. (2025). *She Works Hard for the Money: Debt Burden and Labour Supply in India*.
 - Natal, A., & Nordman, C. J. (2025). *Unveiling Inequalities in Rural South India: A Decade of Household Income and Wealth Imbalances*.